Murder of Helle Crafts: Investigation

-Mayo, convinced that Richard Crafts was involved in Helle's disappearance, but unable to persuade local police to investigate him for murder, took his findings to the county prosecutor, who eventually referred the case to the Connecticut State Police.
+Convinced that Richard Crafts was involved in Helle's disappearance but unable to persuade local police to investigate him for murder, Mayo took his findings to the county prosecutor, who eventually referred the case to the Connecticut State Police.
 On December 26, while Richard was vacationing with his children in Florida, troopers searched his home.
 Inside, they found pieces of carpet taken from the master bedroom floor.
 The family's nanny recalled that a dark, grapefruit-sized stain had appeared in an area of the carpet, which was later missing.
 There was also a blood smear on the side of the bed mattress.
 The forensic investigation was led by Henry Lee, who at the time was an investigator for the state police.

 Richard's credit card records showed several unusual purchases around the time Helle vanished, including a freezer that was not found in the house, bed sheets, a comforter, and the rental of a woodchipper.
-Among papers provided to a private investigator by Richard was a receipt for a chainsaw; the chainsaw was later found in Lake Zoar covered in hair and blood which matched Helle's DNA.
+Among papers provided to a private investigator by Richard was a receipt for a chainsaw; the chainsaw was later found in Lake Zoar covered in hair and blood, which matched Helle's DNA.
 A key piece of evidence was provided by Joseph Hine, a local man who worked for the town of Southbury and drove a town snowplow in the winter.
 On the night of November 18, hours after Helle had been last seen, Hine was plowing the roads during the snowstorm when he noticed a rental truck, with a woodchipper attached, parked close to the shore of Lake Zoar.

 It was only after the search of the Crafts' house that Hine reported what he had seen.
 He led detectives to the location, where they examined the water's edge and found many small pieces of metal and some 3 oz of human tissue, including the crown of a tooth, a fingernail covered in pink nail polish, bone chips, 2,660 bleached blonde human hairs, and O type blood, which was the same type as that of Helle Crafts.
 This led the police to conclude the remains had likely been fed through the woodchipper Richard had been seen towing.
-Additionally, a chainsaw that contained traces of blonde human hair was found under water.
+Additionally, a chainsaw that contained traces of blonde human hair was found underwater.
 Though the serial number marking on the chainsaw was scrubbed away, the investigators restored the number in the laboratory.
 The serial number on the tool was traced to the retailer, whose records confirmed that Richard Crafts had purchased the chainsaw.
 Investigators concluded that Richard struck Helle in the head with something blunt at least twice, staining the carpet with blood, then kept her body in the freezer for hours until she was frozen solid.
-He then cut her apart with the chainsaw, and then put the pieces through the woodchipper, probably projecting her fragmented remains into the truck and then shoveling them out onto the shore.
+He cut her apart with the chainsaw and then put the pieces through the woodchipper, probably projecting her fragmented remains into the truck and then shoveling them out onto the shore.